tracyqwerty/cpp_knowledge_sharing/docs/template.md

 Here, `size` is a non-type parameter that determines the size of the array.

 Templates are a complex topic, and there's a lot more to them, like variadic templates, member function templates, template aliases, etc. But this should give you a good basic understanding of what templates are and how they work.

+## Tips

+### Template Function Cannot be Virtual

+A virtual function in C++ is a member function which is declared within a base class and is re-defined (Overriden) by a derived class.
+When you refer to a derived class object using a pointer or a reference to the base class, you can call a virtual function for that object and execute the derived class's version of the function.

+Templates, on the other hand, are expanded at compile time.
+This means that the compiler creates a new version of the function for each type (or set of types) you use with it.

+**These two features of C++—virtual functions and templates—don't play well together due to their nature:**

+1. **Compile-Time vs Runtime:** Templates are a compile-time construct while virtual functions are a runtime concept.
+The compiler needs to know the exact type to generate the code for a template function, but in case of a virtual function, the exact type is not known until runtime.

+2. **Declaration in Base Class:** A virtual function must be declared in the base class, and the base class should not have any knowledge about the derived classes.
+However, a template function in a base class would need to know about all the types that the derived classes might use, which is not possible or desirable.

+Because of these reasons, you can't have virtual function templates in C++.
+Alternatively, you can have a virtual function that calls a template function.
+This way you can get some of the benefits of both features.